ss_blog_claim=3271949adf2f293f3848c01782da83fc ss_blog_claim=3271949adf2f293f3848c01782da83fc

 Tuesday, February 17, 2009

-They call it the "place where ghosts don't jump", the location where many sea-vessels met their demise, hitting the inner banks of rigid rock formations.
-It was the steepest theater in the World, causing theater guests to hold on to their seats instead of each other.
+They call it the "place where ghosts don't jump".
+The location where many sea-vessels met their demise, hitting the inner banks of rigid rock formations.
+The steepest theater in the World, causing theater guests to hold on to their seats instead of each other.

 In 1999, the INA formed a Nautical Archeological Team to investigate the remains of a 5th century B.C. shipwreck located off the coast of the Aegean Coast of Turkey in Tektas, Burna.
 The excavation was lead by Nautical Archeologist and Director George Bass and Assistant Director Deborah Carlson from Texas A & M, with the assistance of a brilliant team of volunteers from Turkey, the U.S., Canada, Spain, the U.K., Australia, Holland, and Israel.